-Part of this project includes a KS1 Nurture Group.
-This group meets for up to four afternoons per week in a special Nurture Space.
-Mrs Simons and Mrs Bell run other small groups and 1:1 sessions for KS2 children who are finding life a bit tricky.
+Part of this project includes Mrs Simons and Mrs Bell providing 1:1 or small group sessions for children who are finding life a bit tricky.
 This might take place in The Bridge (see p.53) or the Rainbow Room.
 Children might work on friendships, self-esteem or managing big feelings, e.g. worry.